Adèle de Batz de Trenquelléon: Legacy

-Adèle is remembered today through the Marianist Sisters, and one specific way she is honored is through the Adèle Center at the University of Dayton, which is a Catholic, Marianist University in Dayton, Ohio.
-Just as Adèle's life was centered around community, it is also at the heart of the University of Dayton's mission.
+De Trenquelléon is remembered through the Marianist Sisters, and one specific way she is honored is through the Adèle Center at the University of Dayton, which is a Catholic, Marianist University in Dayton, Ohio.
+Just as de Trenquelléon's life was centered around community, it is also at the heart of the University of Dayton's mission.
 Her work in educating people about the faith compliments the Campus Ministry resources and worship space located in the Adèle Center to guide people in their vocational discernment and spiritual journeys.
 Dedicating this building to Adèle serves as a reminder for students to emulate her joy of service and leading a life of independence and openness to all God has in store for her.